-III.
+IV.
 CHOICE OF GC MODULATION SCHEME

-The GC channel model, proposed in Section II-A and experimentally validated in Section II-B, is the starting point of our communication system design.
+The GC channel model, proposed in Section III-A and experimentally validated in Section III-B, is the starting point of our communication system design.
 We employ the use of the analytical channel model to store the channel frequency response for reproducible simulations.
 We then create multiple realizations of the channel behavior by flexibly controlling the center frequency, inter-electrode separation and the amount of arm and palm channel lengths to find the transmitter and receiver link configurations that yield the highest gain values.
-We select the best combinatorial approach from these parameters and formulate a channel frequency response to test multiple candidate narrow-band modulation schemes with various transmission bandwidths (those that yield flat fading characteristics) using MATLAB.
+We select the best combinatorial approach from these parameters and formulate a channel frequency response to test multiple candidate narrow-band modulation schemes and various transmission bandwidths (those that yield flat fading characteristics) using MATLAB.
 Since we have a tighter constraint on power consumption as opposed to available bandwidth, non-coherent systems and/or techniques with lower modulation orders are more suited for our application.
-Our goal is to achieve a target BER
+Our goal is to achieve a target BER of 10^{-4} or better by selecting one of: Binary Frequency Shift Keying (BFSK), On-Off Keying (OOK) and Binary Phase Shift Keying (BPSK).